tc39/proposal-ses/README.md

 SES -- Secure ECMAScript -- is such a subset.

 SES derives an ocap environment from a conventional ECMAScript environment through a small number of carefully chosen modifications.
-SES specifies two particular sets of such modifications: (1) it requires that all the primordial objects -- objects like `Array.prototype`, mandated by the ECMAScript language specification to exist before any code starts running -- be made transitively immutable, and (2) it forbids any references to any other objects that are not already transitively immutable and powerless from being reachable from the initial execution state of the environment (notably including such typical browser provided globals as `window` or `document`).
+SES specifies two particular sets of such modifications: (1) it requires that all the primordial objects -- objects like `Array.prototype`, mandated by the ECMAScript language specification to exist before any code starts running -- be made transitively immutable, and (2) it forbids any references to any other objects that are not already transitively immutable from being reachable from the initial execution state of the environment (notably including such typical browser provided globals as `window` or `document`).

 These restrictions must be in place prior to to any (user) code being allowed to run.
 This can be achieved either by arranging to run special code